-Before you begin preparing your wall gallery, you should know what kind of style you want and the space you want to fill.
-Are you a fan of a grid gallery, random gallery, boxed grouping or symmetrical grouping?
+Start by deciding what style and how big a space you want for your gallery wall.
+Are you a fan of a grid gallery, random gallery, boxed groupings or symmetrical grouping?
 Matching or varied?
-Anything's possible!
+When it comes to creating a gallery wall, anything’s possible!

-Once you've decided on the format of your wall gallery, decide which art you'd like to display.
-Remember, gallery walls are all about balance and finding the right amount of art, framing and space.
+After deciding your gallery wall’s format, think about which art you’d like to display.
+Gallery walls are all about balance and finding the right amount of art, framing and space.
+Use a mixture of horizontal and vertical frames to add interest without disrupting balance.
 Consider including a variety of pieces like portraits, drawings, fine art, 3D pieces, clocks, mirrors and more.

-Using your tissue paper templates as a guide, mark where the nail placement should be before you start hammering.
-Then, you can hammer the nail into the paper and pull it out to mark your wall for each frame, making the hanging process easy.
-After you've marked where each frame will live, hang everything up and watch your gallery come to life!
+Use your tissue paper templates as a guide to mark where nail placements should be before you start hammering.
+Make the hanging process easy by hammering the nail into the template to mark your wall for each frame.
+After you’ve marked the spots, hang everything up and watch your gallery come to life!